 6. Ria Health

 Yes, Ria Health has an app.
-Our mobile telemedicine program combines many of the above features with access to doctors, coaches, and medication to help you quit or reduce your drinking.
-Ria’s program features online group meetings, 24/7 access to professional support, and even a breathalyzer with digital tools to track your progress.
-It’s a holistic, all-in-one solution for a better relationship with alcohol—all accessible from your smartphone.
+Our mobile telemedicine program combines many of the above features with access to doctors, coaches, and medications to help you quit or reduce your drinking.
+Ria’s program features online support group meetings, 24/7 assistance, and even a breathalyzer that syncs with the app, letting you track your progress.

 Essentially, Ria Health is a holistic, all-in-one solution for a better relationship with alcohol—100% online and 100% accessible through your phone.
 Learn more about our app, and how the program works, by scheduling a call with a team member today.